Thompson, Norfolk, St Martin's Church

 In the Norfolk village of Thompson two brothers of the Shardelowe family decided to establish a chantry in the parish church of St Martin, to be served by a college of five chaplains headed by a warden.
 Sir Thomas de Shardelowe and Sir John de Shardelowe gave money to support the college. whose duties were to pray for the souls of their father, another Sir John, his wife Agnes, the souls of the brothers, and for all the faithful departed.

 The elder Sir John had died in 1344 and Agnes in 1349, presumably of the plague.
-The de Shardelowe family owned property all over Norfolk, and so could afford to do what other wealthy church patrons were doing at that time; paying for priests to pray for their souls and deliverance from the deadly plague.
+The de Shardelowe family-owned property all over Norfolk, and so could afford to do what other wealthy church patrons were doing at that time; paying for priests to pray for their souls and deliverance from the deadly plague.

 The church of St Martin was appropriated to the college, and the priests were installed at nearby College Farm, which still stands.
 One of the priests had to serve as the parish priest, and together they had to elect one of their members to serve as master of the college.

 When Sir John de Shardlowe died in 1369 his widow Joan swore an oath of chastity before the Bishop of Norwich and the master of Thompson College.
-Her nephew, another Sir John, died in 1391 and left 100s to the college, plus another 7 marks so that a chaplain would say daily mass for hm for the span of a year.
+Her nephew, another Sir John, died in 1391 and left 100s to the college, plus another seven marks so that a chaplain would say daily mass for him for the span of a year.
 Sir Thomas de Shardlowe, one of the two co-founders, died in 1382 and is thought to have been buried under the slab in front of the south transept altar.

 As for the church, it passed from control of the college and became a simple parish church.
 The oldest part of the building is the nave, erected around 1300.
 The chancel and west tower followed around 1340, and would have been quite new when the college was established.
 The chancel roof was rebuilt in 1648.